thiagorossener/jekflix-template/_posts/2025-2-22-Generating-Alpha.md

 2. Adjust factor timestamps to align with market open
 3. Compute short-term forward returns such as 30 minutes, 1 hour, 1.5 hours, 2 hours, and 3 hours.
 4. Evaluate factor quantiles
-   - long quantile 5 stocks
+   - Stocks in the highest quantile based on positive factors like strong momentum are candidates for long positions.
-   - short quantile 1 stocks
+   - Stocks in the lowest quantile shows high volatility or negative momentum and are candidate for short positions.
-It's important to note that the factors in intraday trading should effectively reflect price momentum  or mean reversion.
+It's important to note that the factors in intraday trading should effectively reflect price momentum, volatility, overnight news, etc)